 More recently, we bought a bottle of Leon Gonay’s Crème de Cassis for this and other recipes.
 Not only was it produced in Dijon in Burgundy, but the bottle was also available at our local market.

-How to Craft a Kir Royale Cocktail at Home
+How To Craft A Kir Royale Cocktail At Home

-Step 2: Pour the measured Crème de Cassis directly into a Champagne flute.
+Pour the measured Crème de Cassis directly into a Champagne flute.

-Step 3: Open the Champagne bottle carefully.
+Open the Champagne bottle carefully.
 Be sure to direct the bottle away from your eyes and any lighting fixture before you pop the cork!

 But, seriously, it’s best to use both hands to open the bottle, twisting the cork while gently liberating it from the top.

-Step 4: Pour the Champagne into the flute glasses.
+Pour the Champagne into the flute glasses.

 Be careful as you pour the Champagne.
 We recommend filling the glass half way to the top and then topping it off once the initial bubbles settle.